robrobbins/ijs/README.md

 __Development__ mode features a familiar *I.provide(...)* and *I.require(...)* API
 that resolves each files dependencies before injecting script tags into the dom.
-__Production__ mode strips the *require(...)* calls from your scripts and minifies them all into a single file for effeciency.
+__Production__ mode strips the *require(...)* calls from your scripts and minifies them all into a single file.

 ##Quick and Dirty Tour Pt1.